atoms-ufrj/playmol/doc/commands.md

 	box	volume 27000

-The example above is completely equivalent to the preceding one, as default aspect is cubic.
+The example above is completely equivalent to the preceding one, since the default aspect is cubic.

 	box	density 0.602214 aspect 1 1 2